zeldrislinux/temporary/README.md

 Distributed [here](https://t.me/rn4downloads/48l85) Ini
 Estimated installation no.: 150-500
-How to use this repository
+How to use this repositoro
 -------------------
 * [Instructions if you want to develop AospExtended custom ROM as a developer](https://github.com/Apon77/mido-AospExtended-Apon77/blob/main/Instructions%20for%20developers.md)
 * [Instructions if you want to use AospExtended custom ROM in your device as a user](https://github.com/Apon77/mido-AospExtended-Apon77/blob/main/Instructions%20for%20users.md)